FedeDat/FedeDat.GitHub.io/events.md

 # Book your own free event by accessing the tab below!
 The [SuPERCO2-101104004](https://cordis.europa.eu/project/id/101104004) is funded by the European Commission and Federico's duties include as well free online and in-person communication activities for general audience (students, families, general audience).

+Access the communication offers [here](https://fededat.github.io/talk/) and follow the instructions to submit your request.